ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities_advanced.md

 ## Examples

-* _Spellshock_ includes advanced abilities using ability objects.
+* **[_Spellshock_](https://www.coregames.com/games)** includes advanced abilities using ability objects.
 * _CORE Content_ includes pre-made and ready-to-use weapons!
-Check in Components > Weapons to see what is available.
-Compare what we made here with "Advanced" weapons to see what is possible.
+Check in Game Components Components > Weapons to see what is available.
+Compare what we made here with "Advanced" weapons to see what is possible, and even more.